asaurasieu/SSL_CyberSecurity/README.md

 ### Repository Layout

-CNN_Flag/      Encoder: 2 conv layers, no dilation (abliation used in the limitations) **main_notebooks/**   Main pipeline (EDA, Data Prep, SSL, XGboost)
+CNN_Flag/ Encoder: 2 conv layers, no dilation (abliation used in the limitations)

+**main_notebooks/**   Main pipeline (EDA, Data Prep, SSL, XGboost)

-    - embeddings .npy files
+* embeddings .npy files
-    - models .pth files
+* models .pth files
-    - SSL-CNN-30epoch file extended training for model comparison
+* SSL-CNN-30epoch file extended training for model comparison

-Data/ CAN-MIRGU logs, metadata, precomputed windows src/  Additional functions needed for the analysis in EDAs
+Data/ CAN-MIRGU logs, metadata, precomputed windows

+src/  Additional functions needed for the analysis in EDAs

 requirements.txt

-**CNN_Flag/ Is not the final model.** It is the first encoder which was trained on (two Conv1d layers no dilation).
+**CNN_Flag/ Is not the final model.** It is the first encoder which was trained (two Conv1d layers no dilation).
 The final encoder is **main_notebooks/04_SSL_Model.ipynb**

 To reproduce the abliation metrics, do not retrain.
 Run main_notebooks/05_XGBoost_Evaluation.ipynb which loads the saved embeddings.

 ### Weights and .NPY files that exceed > 100MB Download through Google Drive
 https://drive.google.com/drive/folders/1XufzHBmagNbyTTXjKebQ90nN2zbgVsLe?usp=sharing

-Pretrained weights (.pth)
+* Pretrained weights (.pth)
-XGBoost embeddings (.npy)
+* XGBoost embeddings (.npy)
-CNN_Flag: embeddings + model
+* CNN_Flag: embeddings + model

-[Only needed to retrian the SSL or rerun 03_Data_Preparation.ipynb] Window Tensors / BenignWindows / AttackWindows
+[Only needed to retrian the SSL or rerun 03_Data_Preparation.ipynb]

+Window Tensors / BenignWindows / AttackWindows

-[Day1File2 for Benign EDA (regenerate by 02_Benign_EDA.ipynb if missing) ] Bening_parquet
+[Day1File2 for Benign EDA (regenerate by 02_Benign_EDA.ipynb if missing)]

+Bening_parquet

 ### IMPORTANT!